omeka/omeka-s-enduser/docs/modules/csvimport.md

 ![Add mapping drawer showing the section "Item set-specific data".
 Below the section header is a single, unselected checkbox option labeled "Open to additions".](../modules/modulesfiles/csvimport_itemSetSD.png)

 **Media-specific data** has a dropdown to set the item to which the media should be added.
 You can either use the item's internal ID, or any one of its properties (title, description).
-A resource's interal ID is the number sequence at the end of the url when on the view or edit page, so for `/admin/item/11576` the ID is 11576.
+An item's ID is the number sequence at the end of the URL when on the view or edit page, so for `/admin/item/11576` the ID is 11576.
+You can also see the item's ID in the right-hand drawer on the item's view page.

 ![Media-specific data with dropdown](../modules/modulesfiles/csvimport_mediaMapData.png)

 **Generic data** has a dropdown where you can set one of four options:

-- **Resource template (by label)**: set the template for the media by name.
+- **Resource template (by label)**: Set the template for the media by name.
 The name of the template as entered in the spreadsheet and the name of the template in Omeka S must match exactly.
-- **Resource class (by term)**: set the resource class for the media.
+- **Resource class (by term)**: Set the resource class for the media.
 The term for the class in the spreadsheet and in the Omeka S installation must match exactly.
-- **Owner (by email address)**: set the media's owner by email address.
+- **Owner (by email address)**: Set the media's owner by email address.
 This must be the email address associated with the user's account in the Omeka S installation.
-- **Visibility public/private**: set the visibility of the media.
+- **Visibility public/private**: Set the visibility of the media.
 Use "private" or "public" in the spreadsheet.

 ![Dropdown as described](../modules/modulesfiles/csvimport_itemsMapgeneric.png)